tymyrddin/blue-dfir/source/docs/notes/linux.md

 ### Shell history

+The Unix/Linux shell was not originally designed with logging or audit trails in mind.
+In the past, patches have been created to augment the history mechanism and hacks have attempted to capture commands as the shell is used.
+Using basic Bash shell history as an audit trail is rudimentary.
 The Bash shell history can be configured to satisfy the following basic requirements:

 * Record the command entered by the examiner
 * Record a timestamp for each command entered